Dynamic coloring of graphs having no $K_5$ minor

 Now we may assume that $v$ has a neighbor $w$ having at most two neighbors in $G$. \begin{itemize} \item If $w$ has a neighbor $w_1$ other than $v$ and $w_1$ has a neighbor $w_2$ other than $w$, then let $d\in\{2,\ldots,k+3\}\setminus\{c_1(w_1), c_1(w_2)\}$. \item If $w$ has a neighbor $w_1$ other than $v$ and $w_1$ has no neighbor other than $w$, then let $d\in \{2,\ldots,k+3\}\setminus\{c_1(w_1)\}$. \item If $w$ has no neighbor other than $v$, then let $d=2$. \end{itemize} Let

 Then it is easy to check that $c$ is a dynamic $(k+4)$-coloring of $G$. \end{proof}

 We also prove that a graph with no $K_t$ minor is dynamically $f(t)$-colorable for some function $f$.
 To show this, we prove the following lemma.
-A graph $H$ is a \emph{topological minor} of $G$ if $G$ has a subgraph isomorphic to a subdivision of $H$. \begin{LEM} Let $G$ be a graph such that every topological minor of $G$ has a vertex of degree at most $k$.
+A graph $H$ is a \emph{topological minor} of $G$ if $G$ has a subgraph isomorphic to a subdivision of $H$. \begin{LEM} For a positive integer $k$, let $G$ be a graph such that every topological minor of $G$ has a vertex of degree at most $k$.
 Then $G$ is dynamically $(k+3)$-colorable. \end{LEM}

 Note that unlike the usual coloring of graphs, $k$-degenerate graphs have unbounded dynamic chromatic number.
 (A graph is \emph{$k$-degenerate} if every subgraph has a vertex of degree at most $k$.)
 For instance, if $G$ is a graph obtained from $K_n$ by subdividing each edge once, then $G$ is $2$-degenerate and yet $\chi_d(G)\ge n$.